Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-5-8GB-Server-NAS/Setup.md

 \\nas-pi.local\common
 ```

-From android, use a filemanger that supports smb protocol.
+From Android, use a file manager that supports smb protocol.
 Then select the `network drive` and follow the instructions.

-Be sure to log in with the user's username (set with `adduser`) and Samba password you set with `smbpasswd`.
+Be sure to log in with the user's username (set with `adduser`) and the Samba password you set with `smbpasswd`.

 ---